-We tweeted about the first known alcoholic beverage, from China, on September 11.
+We tweeted about the first known alcoholic beverage, from China, last week.
 Today comes another landmark in the history of alcohol, with the first known evidence for beer brewing, from Iran (based on chemical tests of ancient pottery jars).
 You can find a popular discussion of beer archeology here.

 It’s likely that alcohol production goes back earlier than either of these dates.
 It may even go back before the beginning of agriculture.
 It’s probably gone on long enough for populations with a long tradition of farming to acquire some genetic adaptations to the availability of alcohol.

 People in traditional societies are not just concerned with subsistence – with earning their daily bread by the sweat of their brow.
 They often put a lot of work into non-subsistence production that raises their prestige.
 There’s a big literature in anthropology on “costly signaling” (related to conspicuous consumption; for example) concerned with this phenomenon.
 Archeologist Brian Hayden proposes that the origin of agriculture itself was motivated not so much by subsistence pressures, as by the desire to produce luxury foods for feasts.
 The potential for alcohol production in particular might have spurred the early domestication of grains.

 In that convivial spirit, moving from the distant past to the far future – even to the end of the Universe – here is a toast to the brewmasters, from the last novel by science fiction writer Jack Vance:

 The waiter departed to fill the orders.
 He presently returned with four tankards, deftly served them around the table, then withdrew.